StoneyDev/StoneyDev/README.md

 - Flutter with Riverpod
 - Sentry for monitoring
 - Bitrise for CI/CD
-- Maestro for e2e integration
+- Maestro for e2e testing